UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_windows.rst

 https://www.python.org/downloads/

-You want the installer for Python 3.6 -- probably 64 bit, though if you have a 32 bit system, you can get that.
+You want the installer for Python 3.7 -- probably 64 bit, though if you have a 32 bit system, you can get that.

 There is essentially no difference for the purposes of this course.

 Double click and install.

+Ensure that the Install launcher for all users (recommended) and the Add Python 3.7 to PATH checkboxes at the bottom are checked.

+See: `Installing Python on Windows <https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/python.html>`_

 .. _git_bash: